 Rays have cartilaginous skeletons, flattened bodies, and greatly expanded pectoral fins fused to the head, giving them a disc-like shape.
 Below the pectoral fins are five gill slits.
 Many have a whip-like tail armed with one or two sharp spines, which are used for defense.

 Rays are not aggressive and retaliate only if provoked.
 Sand sharks appear more ray-like than shark-like.
 They have a flat body with expanded pectoral fins and a well-developed tail.
-Most rays and sand sharks live close to sandy bottoms.
+Most rays and sand sharks live close to sandy bottoms and have a very distinctive way of swimming which resembles a large bird flying.